-Nathalie Conrad is a research fellow at the University of Oxford.
-Her research focuses on the design of IT-supported care delivery models as well as the analysis of large electronic health record databases.
-Nathalie also leads a clinical trial on an innovative tele-health system for heart failure patients.
+Nathalie Conrad is a DPhil student at the University of Oxford with a scholarship from the British Heart Foundation.
+Her research focusses on the epidemiology of cardiovascular diseases using large real-world data sets, as well as the design of digital health systems for patients with heart failure.
 Nathalie has a broad expertise in information technology and healthcare and has previously worked for IBM, Johnson & Johnson Medical as well as a United Nations Agency.
-Nathalie holds a engineering master’s degree from the Swiss Federal Institute of Technology (ETH) Zurich.
+Nathalie holds an engineering master’s degree from the Swiss Federal Institute of Technology (ETH) Zurich.

 Nonlinear Exposure-Outcome Associations and Public Health Policy.